 As long as you are within the limits of the airline luggage restrictions, travelling with it on a Gatwick Express should be fine.
 Please note that while getting on the Gatwick Express is step-free, certain parts of the airport may not.

-Got a query about your Gatwick Express journey?
-Get in touch either online or on the telephone.
+Got a query about a Gatwick Express journey you've booked with us?
+Get in touch online.

 If you would like more information regarding Gatwick Express train times, lost property or onboard facilities, then call Gatwick Express on (+44) 345 850 1530